Skip to main content

 6. Preparation of a written thesis approved by the faculty advisory committee (CE 998 Thesis, 4-9 credits).

-7. A student must register in Graduate Seminar (CE 562, 1-3) and present at least once to graduate.
+7. A student must register in Graduate Seminar (CE 562, 1-3 cr.hrs.) and present at least once to graduate.

 1. Thirty-two (32) credits including credits required for the major.

-4. A minimum of 15-credit hours of course work.
+3. A minimum of 15-credit hours of coursework.

 Course offerings vary by semester based on student demand and instructor loads.

-To encourage undergraduate engineering students to extend their studies to include a graduate degree, the College of Engineering and Mines has a combined program that permits students to earn both a bachelor’s and master’s degree in an engineering discipline.
+To encourage undergraduate engineering students to extend their studies to include a graduate degree, the civil engineering department has a combined program that permits students to earn both a bachelor’s and master’s degree.
 This program allows students to designate two three-credit graduate courses to count for both degrees.
 The selected courses must have graduate course standing and be designated when a student requests admission to the program.

-Students may be admitted to the Civil Engineering Combined Degree program after the completion of 95 credit hours toward the bachelor’s degree with a GPA of at least 3.3 and before completion of the bachelor’s degree.
-The student is admitted to the School of Graduate Studies' on completion of 125 credit hours for the bachelor’s degree.
+Students may be admitted to the Civil Engineering Combined Degree program after the completion of 60 credit hours toward the bachelor’s degree with a GPA of at least 3.3 and before completion of the bachelor’s degree.

 Civil Engineering Master's Requirements Disclaimer